markd2/RandomLearning/Typescript/readme.md

   - In React, stick with Functional Components and get good with Hooks.
 Learn how to make your own Hooks if you can.

+### Other stuffs

+* https://basarat.gitbook.io/typescript/ - Typescript Deep Dive.
+Recommended by Fireship.

 ### Emacs mode

-Looks like the typescript-mode is EOL (https://github.com/emacs-typescript/typescript.el), but emacs 29 will be including it in the core.
+* Looks like the typescript-mode is EOL (https://github.com/emacs-typescript/typescript.el), but emacs 29 will be including it in the core.
+* TIDE - https://github.com/ananthakumaran/tide - TypeScript Interactive Development Environment for Emacs - linked by the deep dive book (is available via melpa)

+### Random notes

+* doing the fireship TypeScript - the Basics
+  - npm install lodash
+  - npm install --save-dev @types/lodash